jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 [iControl REST doc](https://devcentral.f5.com/wiki/iControlREST.HomePage.ashx)

 There are several steps involved in publishing an iControl LX extension via the iControl REST framework.

-The API Services Gateway has an iControl LX extension pre-installed which will look for iControl LX extension code or RPM files in the `/root/lx` directory.
-You can use `Dockerfile` `COPY` directives to copy your extemsions into the base API Services Gateway container if you wish.
-For completeness, we will show you the steps involved in publishing iControl LX extensions.
-The process is the same for the API Services Gateway or any BIG-IP, so it is useful to understand how publishing iControl LX extensions works.
+**Note:** Just like it did for device group trust building, the API Services Gateway has an iControl LX extension pre-installed which will look for iControl LX extension source code or RPM files copied into the container's `/root/lx` directory.
+You can use `Dockerfile` `COPY` directives to copy your extensions into the base API Services Gateway container.

+Because we educating you on how to utilize the API Services Gateway, we will show you the steps involved in publishing iControl LX extensions through iControl REST.
+It is a valuable thing to learn as this is the same process to follow for iControl LX extensions publishing across all F5 platforms which support iControl LX.

 **Step 1.
 Upload the TustedProxy iControl LX extension RPM file to the API Services Gateway Container**